Glenbrook Gorge track

 - Please note

-Check the weather before you set out as the gorge can be flooded and very dangerous after heavy rain.
-Check with Glenbrook Entry Station before heading out.
+- Check the weather or ask at Glenbrook Entry Station before heading out as the gorge can be flooded and very dangerous after heavy rain.

-Tracing the base of the gorge, there’s the chance to get off-track as you wade your way down the creek.
+Follow the track down from the carpark to Glenbrook Creek.
+Then tracing the base of the gorge, explore some of the hidden gems as you traverse your way down the creek.
 Look out for the historic railway tunnel built in 1911.
 The rubble from its construction can still be seen on the sandbar where Glenbrook Creek meets Nepean River, near the end of the track.

 Subscribe to our Naturescapes e-newsletter which is packed with the latest information, experiences and events in NSW national parks.
 Your next park adventure starts here.